Supply chain risk management: Extent of supply chain disruption

 A survey in 2011 conducted by the Business Continuity Institute (BCI) and Zurich, with responses from over 559 companies across 65 countries, found that over 85% of companies had suffered at least one supply chain disruption during the year.
 Later BCI surveys have reported some reduction in this percentage (70% in 2016, down from 74% the previous year).

 The 2011 survey respondents also noted that 40% of the reported disruptions originated upstream with sub-contractors rather than prime contractors or first-tier suppliers.

-The 2016 survey also noted that one in three organizations had experienced cumulative losses of over €1 million per year because of supply chain disruptions, and 22% of businesses had experienced 11 or more disruptions.
+A 2016 survey also noted that one in three organizations had experienced cumulative losses of over €1 million per year because of supply chain disruptions, and 22% of businesses had experienced 11 or more disruptions.

 Resilience

 Supply chain risk management typically involves four processes: identification, assessment, treatment, risk reporting and communication, and monitoring of supply chain risks.
 However, due to the complexity of many supply chains, these processes might not be sufficient to ensure that all eventualities are prepared for.
 Therefore, the concept of supply chain risk management, which is cause-oriented, is often combined with the concept of supply chain resilience, which aims to ensure that the supply chain can cope with or bounce back from incidents irrespective of their cause or nature.
-Supply chain resilience is defined as "the capacity of a supply chain to persist, adapt, or transform in the face of change" Some theorists believe that technological updating to modernize management methods -to include digitalization, artificial intelligence, big data and robotics- along the entire path of supply chains will considerably contribute to their sustainability and resilience.
+Supply chain resilience is defined as "the capacity of a supply chain to persist, adapt, or transform in the face of change".
+Some theorists believe that technological updating to modernize management methods along the entire path of a supply chain will make a significant contribution to the chain's sustainability and resilience: examples include including digitalization, artificial intelligence, big data and robotics.